Asmaa933/SketchPad/DESIGN_PATTERNS.md

 - Independent of the database and network: I can easily change them without breaking business rules.
 - Testable: The business rules can be tested without the UI, database, web server, or any other external element.

+## Used Design Patterns

 ### **Coordinator Pattern**:-

-I used Coordinator to organize app navigation flow and configure controllers and view models.
+Organize app navigation flow and configure controllers and view models.
 Instead of pushing and presenting view controllers from other view controllers.
-All the screens navigation will be managed by coordinators.
+All the screens navigation will be managed by coordinators which acheives view controllers do no know about their childs nor their parents.

 ### **Observer Pattern**:-